NBISweden/workshop-scRNAseq/index.md

 * Basic knowledge in R/Linux.
 * Be able to bring your own laptop with R installed for the practical computational exercises.
 Instructions on installation will be sent by email to accepted participants.
 * Some programming/scripting experience is required (preferably in R).

-Desirable

-* Previous experience with RNA-seq analysis and/or participation in NGS/RNA-seq course is an advantage.
+* **Desirable**: Previous experience with RNA-seq analysis and/or participation in NGS/RNA-seq course is an advantage.

 Due to limited space the course can accommodate maximum of 25 participants.
 If we receive more applications, participants will be selected based on several criteria.
 Selection criteria include correct entry requirements, motivation to attend the course as well as gender and geographical balance.